BhavyeMathur/goopylib-v1/README.md

 ### Installation

-This library is very simple to use, all you need is the file called 'goopy.py' and the requirements mentioned in the requirement.txt file.
+This library is very simple to use, all you need is the folder called 'goopy.py' and the requirements mentioned in the requirement.txt file.
 These include the Pillow (PIL) and the keyboard modules which you can download individually or clone this repository and in that directory execute:

 ```sh
 python3 -m pip install -r requirements.txt